Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

 \subsection{Pausing the anneal}

-We are interested in investigating how the ground state progresses when the anneal is paused.
-In particular, we are interested in observing if the ground state continues to evolve after the freezeout has occurred, measured as before in terms of the mean and average best (lowest) $1\%$ energies as well as Hamming distance.
+We are interested in investigating the state evolution when the anneal is paused.
+In particular, we are interested in observing if the quantum state continues to evolve after the point in Figures~\ref{fig:energies} and \ref{fig:hamming_distance} at which the mean and average best (lowest) $1\%$ energies as well as the Hamming distance stabilize.

 For this we select the schedule displayed in Figure~\ref{fig:pausing_schedule}: it has a total anneal time of 2000 microseconds, with a pause inserted at slice 500 out of 1000 slices (microseconds).
 The pause duration was $1000$ microseconds.